 Severance and Change of Control Benefits.
-Pursuant to the Rigel Pharmaceuticals, Inc. Executive Severance Plan (the "Severance Plan"), our Named Executive Officers are entitled to certain severance benefits in the event of an involuntary termination by the employer without cause or resignation by the employee with good reason, which severance benefits are enhanced in the event of such a qualifying termination which occurs on or within 18 months following a "Change of Control" (as defined in the Severance Plan).
-These benefits are described in more detail below in the sections entitled "Employment, Severance and Change of Control Agreements," "2021 Potential Payments Upon Change in Control and Termination Table," and "2021 Potential Payments Upon Termination Table."
+Pursuant to the Rigel Pharmaceuticals, Inc. Executive

+Severance Plan (the "Severance Plan"), our Named Executive Officers are entitled to certain severance benefits in the event of an involuntary termination by the employer without cause or resignation by the employee with good reason, which severance benefits are enhanced in the event of such a qualifying termination which occurs on or within 18 months following a "Change of Control" (as defined in the Severance Plan).
 For each of our Named Executive Officers, the Severance Plan provides for a combination of (i) cash severance payments, (ii) payment of COBRA premiums, (iii) accelerated vesting of certain outstanding equity-based awards, and (iv) an extended exercise period for stock options upon termination.
 These severance payment terms differ depending on (i) whether such termination takes place within the Change of Control period, and (ii) the Named Executive Officer's position.
+As noted above, during 2022,